Nelumbo nucifera

-Names

-Nelumbo nucifera is also known as Egyptian bean.
+The leaves of Nelumbo nucifera contain the flavonol miquelianin and alkaloids such as coclaurine and norcoclaurine, while the plant as a whole contains bioactive compounds including nuciferine and neferine.
+These constituents have been studied for their potential pharmacological effects, and the plant is used in traditional medicine and marketed as a functional food in various cultures.

+Etymology

+The scientific name Nelumbo nucifera comes from a Sinhalese name for the plant, Nelambu/Nelum (නෙළඹු or නෙළුම්), and the Latin word 'nucifera', meaning "nut-bearing".
+Therefore, the full name translates to the "nut-bearing Nelumbo," referring to the plant's edible, nut-like seeds.

 Classification

-The lotus is often confused with the true water lilies of the genus Nymphaea, in particular N. caerulea, the "blue lotus."
-In fact, several older systems, such as the Bentham & Hooker system (which is widely used in the Indian subcontinent) refer to the lotus by its old synonym of Nymphaea nelumbo.
+The lotus is often confused with the true water lilies of the genus Nymphaea, in particular N. caerulea, the "blue lotus".
+In fact, several older systems, such as the Bentham & Hooker system (which is widely used in the Indian subcontinent), refer to the lotus by its old synonym, Nymphaea nelumbo.

-While all modern plant taxonomy systems agree that this species belongs in the genus Nelumbo, the systems disagree as to which family Nelumbo should be placed in, or whether the genus should belong in its own unique family and order.
+While all modern plant taxonomy systems agree that this species belongs in the genus Nelumbo, the systems disagree as to which family Nelumbo should be placed in or whether the genus should belong in its own unique family and order.
 According to the APG IV system, N. nucifera, N. lutea, and their extinct relatives belong in Proteales with the protea flowers due to genetic comparisons.
 Older systems, such as the Cronquist system, place N. nucifera and its relatives in the order Nymphaeles based on anatomical similarities.
 According to the APG IV classification, the closest relatives of Nelumbo include the sycamores (Platanaceae).